AnyBananaGAME/InfinitiSync/README.md

     ```js
       player.dropItem(count, slot);
     ```
-  - Set Item in slot.
+  - Set item in slot.

     > [!WARNING]
-    > You should not use this if you dont know what it may cause
+    > TODO: document why people should not use this function
     - `{Number} slot`
     - `{Array} item`